Pen & Ink Illustration by Rick Frausto

 4- Sign Standing Rock’s petition demanding that Barrack Obama honor the treaties to protect the land and put an end to the construction of the pipeline once and for all.

 5- Call and/or email the executives of the company that are building the pipeline and express your opposition:

 - Lee Hanse: Executive Vice President, Energy Transfer Partners, L.P.
 Telephone: (210) 403-6455 Email: Lee.Hanse@energytransfer.com

 - Glenn Emery: Vice President, Energy Transfer Partners, L.P.
 Telephone: (210) 403-6762 Email: Glenn.Emery@energytransfer.com

 - Michael (Cliff) Waters: Lead Analyst, Energy Transfer Partners, L.P.
 Telephone: (713) 989-2404 Email: Michael.Waters@energytransfer.com

 6- Call the White House and the Army Corps of Engineers.
 Tell President Obama to rescind the Army Corps of Engineers’ Permit for the Dakota Access Pipeline @ (202) 456-1111.
 Demand that the Army Corps of Engineers reverse the permit @ (202) 761-5903

 7- Contribute directly to the tribe to support their movement.
 Follow this link to learn more and make a donation.

 Photo Credit: Indigenous Environmental Network

 8- Spread awareness using the power of social media to shed light on what’s happening at Standing Rock and what can be done to help.
-For the sake of time and convenience, feel free to head on over to my instagram feed where I’ve posted several calls to action that you can share by reposting.
-When posting, use the hashtags found on this blogpost to reach a broad audience.
+Use the hashtags found on this blogpost to reach a broad audience.